Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Introduction

 In recent years, data-driven methods based on machine learning and deep learning gained large traction due to advances in GPU-based hardware and developments in algorithms and software supporting the artificial intelligence ecosystem.
 This paradigm is based on the availability of a large quantity of high-fidelity data that can be used to train the model.
-The approach proves effective if the large amount of resources employed in the offline phase (generation of the solutions and training of the model) is repaid by a large enough number of (cheap) evaluations of the trained model (online phase).
-These models are called non-intrusive since only knowledge of the data is needed to build them \cite{hesthaven2018non, wang2019non}.
-The field is ever-growing, with a large number of techniques being developed and published.
+This approach proves effective if the large amount of resources employed in the offline phase (generation of the solutions and training of the model) is repaid by a large enough number of (cheap) evaluations of the trained model (online phase).
+These models are called non-intrusive since only knowledge of the data is needed to build them \cite{hesthaven2018non, wang2019non}. {We also refer to these kinds of ROMs as surrogate models, given their ability to approximate the behavior of the original FOM from the data.} The field is ever-growing, with a large number of techniques being developed and published.
 To the best of our knowledge, the most relevant examples of data-driven approaches are the following.
 Closure models are a hybrid between POD and data-driven approaches where a non-linear term (a neural network) is added to the linear ROM (usually POD-Galerkin) to account for the effect of the unresolved dynamics \cite{wang2020recurrent}.
 In \cite{oommen2022learning,vlachas2022multiscale,brunton2020machine,maulik2021reduced,fresca2021comprehensive}, densely connected or convolutional autoencoders have been used to extract the full latent variables.
 Other techniques have been proposed to enhance the accuracy.
 For instance, graph neural networks (GNNs) tackle the problem of complicated geometries discretized with unstructured meshes, offering a more natural representation of variables using a graph \cite{pichi2024graph, pegolotti2024learning}.
 Fourier neural operators are a very successful approach that instead exploits the frequency space to enrich the layers of the model \cite{li2020fourier, li2023fourier, wen2022u}.
 Depending on the considered model, time evolution may be treated just as any parameter of the system or explicitly learned, examples are DeepONets \cite{lu2021learning, oommen2022learning}, dynamic mode decomposition \cite{schmid2010dynamic, brunton2022data}, sparse identification of reduced latent dynamics (SINDy) \cite{champion2019data, brunton2016discovering}, RNNs \cite{liu2022hierarchical}, LSTMs \cite{vlachas2022multiscale, conti2023multi} or Gaussian processes \cite{guo201975}.